Austin Gallery

 • Light it with bright, cool overhead lighting — it kills the mood instantly.

-• Use plastic, neon, or glossy modern finishes.
+• Use plastic, neon, or high-gloss modern finishes.

 • Over-clutter into a prop closet; restraint reads as taste.